 Not forgetting either that our students now arrive at university with certain expectations surrounding online learning and value the convenience of 24/7 access to their materials.
 On-demand consumers, they expect high-quality, easily accessible digital resources and course information, with control over when and how their learning takes place.
 Access to flexible learning materials, like Kortext online etextbooks, support students to learn in a way that makes sense for them.

-With a range of in-built peer learning tools Kortext, the UK’s leading digital learning platform, allows students to collaborate with minimal fuss.
+With a range of in-built peer learning tools Kortext, the UK’s leading digital learning platform and offline & online etextbooks provider, allows students to collaborate with minimal fuss.
 This way, peer learning can happen last-minute on a rainy Tuesday afternoon or at 10pm the night before a big deadline.
 Some universities are now offering their students free access to their set texts to enhance the academic experience and deliver better value for money.

 Of course, at an institutional level, the best way to find out what students think about their university experience is usually just to ask them!
 Whether the feedback is gathered informally through a casual discussion or more officially with a course questionnaire, students will usually take the time to provide honest and valuable insight about how they are learning.
 The best institutions take student feedback seriously and, where appropriate, will use it to inform future course design and delivery.